Rethinking the toxic workplace

 The political ecosystem no one admits exists

-Workplaces attract a whole supporting cast of outsiders, and they’re often treated as if they’re all doing versions of the same noble repair work when they’re not.
-Some are beautifying the story, some are helping those in the system live with themselves, some are helping people survive it and move on, and some are pushing out paperwork once the damage has already been done.
+Workplaces generate an entire ecosystem of outside actors who are often treated as though they’re all doing versions of the same repair work when they’re not.
+Some are beautifying the story, some are helping people inside the system manage the moral distress of remaining within it, some are helping people survive it and move on, and some are pushing out paperwork once the damage has already been done.

-This is also where people like me get routinely misconstrued.
+These distinctions are often lost.
 My work is often grouped together with consultants, leadership experts, culture advisers, and workplace repair specialists as if we’re all operating in the same lane when we’re not.
 Confusion occurs because every role around a dysfunctional workplace is mistaken for some version of fixing it.
+Many people in these roles are acting in good faith, trying to reduce confusion, improve conditions, or help people make sense of experiences that are often difficult to navigate.

-Enforcers.
-These are the investigators, assessors, workplace psychologists, and formal reviewers who arrive once the immune response is already underway.
-By then the classification has happened.
-Their role is to translate it into procedure, documentation, findings, and consequences, all wrapped in the reassuring language of neutrality.
+Enforcers are the investigators, assessors, workplace psychologists, and formal reviewers who arrive once the immune response is already underway.
+By then it’s already been decided who or what the problem is.
+Their role is to translate that into procedure, documentation, findings, and consequences, all wrapped in the reassuring language of neutrality.
+In doing so, they produce a version of events the organisation can stand behind.
+The focus stays on resolving the case rather than examining the conditions that produced it.
+They’re formalising decisions that have already been made rather than determining them.

 Now what?

-This is usually the moment when someone proposes better leadership, transparency, stronger policy enforcement process, or perhaps a fresh workshop on crucial conversations as though one more laminated framework might finally do the trick.
+This is usually the moment when someone proposes better leadership, transparency, stronger policy enforcement, or perhaps a fresh workshop on crucial conversations as though one more laminated framework might finally do the trick.

 If the workplace is doing exactly what it is built to do, then the question is no longer how to repair it but how long you intend to keep arguing with its nature.
 Many people spend years trying to persuade an organisation to become something it has already shown no interest in being.